honkit/honkit/docs/plugins/README.md

 }
 ```

 You can also specify a specific version using: `"myPlugin@0.3.1"`.
-By default GitBook will resolve the latest version of the plugin compatbile with the current GitBook version.
+By default GitHon will resolve the latest version of the plugin compatbile with the current GitHon version.

 ### Configuring plugins